rebelcl0ud/blog/_posts/2019-02-14-[62]-code-test-in-java.markdown

 	Note: with floats, ie: 55.5f; placing 'f' prevents it being taken as a double.

   - A method uses parameters.
 A caller passes arguments.

+  - *Converting a String to an integer?* ie: int thisWillHoldIntegerNow = Integer.parseInt(StringToConvertToIntGoesHere);